ub-math/exam_guides/docs/proctor.md

 ## Our goal: remote exams with integrity

 With remote exams there are many opportunities for cheating.
 Our goal is to conduct remote exams which have integrity.
-Respondus Monitor had been found not effective in preventing cheating.
-**2-device live-proctored exams** have the potential to be effective.

 <br/>